 Yes, according to VSP’s website.
 However, the VSP website notes that your allowance may differ.
 For more details, call the number listed on your VSP card or check with your local Costco Optical.

 Costco may accept some Medicare plans, but it depends on your specific plan.
 Costco’s website doesn’t explicitly state whether they accept Medicare.
 To find out if your Medicare plan is accepted at Costco, call the Medicare number listed on your insurance card and call your local Costco Optical.

 To place a Costco Optical order online or in person, you must be a Costco member.
 If you’re not already a member, you’ll need to join.

-If you’re ordering prescription contact lenses, glasses, or sunglasses, you’ll need your prescription handy.
+If you’re ordering prescription contact lenses, you’ll need your prescription handy.
 You can place an order through the website or the app.

 Products eligible for flexible spending account (FSA) payments are noted on the website.